 Your participation in class is essential to your success in the course.
 In class we will analyze, build on, and debate about the course readings; practice design skills; work on homeworks; and engage in other activities to aid your facility in the course material.
-We cover material in lecture that is not available through any other means.
-If you miss class, you are strongly recommended to review not only the class slides (which are often minimalist) but also notes from one of your co-students.
+We cover material in lecture and section that is not available through any other means.
+If you miss class, you are strongly recommended to review not only the class slides (which are often minimalist) but also notes from one of your co-students, and take advantage of our office hours to ask any clarifying questions that remain.

 Over the course of the semester, you will have 5 design mini-projects which will help you develop facility in the design methods we are learning about in the course.
 For example, you may develop a design activity, try it out in class on your classmates, and then document the results.

 The final exam will be a written exam involving a critically engaged design analysis and exploration on an assigned topic in current events.
 The exam questions, minus the topic, will be released in November so that you can prepare for it.

 Grading is not just a matter of numbers, but also of judgment.
 The instructors reserve the right to adjust grades by up to half a letter grade based on knowledge of your performance not summed up in this tidy formula.

 My expectation is that you are generally aware of the need for academic integrity and self-motivated to achieve it.
 Issues with academic integrity that have come up in my courses in the past have been frequently due to students being unaware of the specific requirements of academic integrity at Cornell, rather than students trying to "game the system" for their own advantage.
 Some examples of situations I have encountered include: